AlphaInertia/cybersec-foundation-Inertia/README.md

 🎯 Become job-ready for a cybersecurity role by mastering core skills
 🎯 Complete Security+ or Google Cybersecurity Certificate
 🎯 Develop a solid GitHub portfolio with documented labs and tools
-🎯 Eventually specialize in Penetration Testing or SOC Analyst role

 ---